admiralorbiter/riemann-was-on-to-sum-thing/README.md

 The second, VolumeSolidofRevolution, calculates and displays the solid of a revolution.
 The application, Reimann, will be the final application where it takes in input, calculates and displays the solid, then generates the code for the 3d printer.

+<p style="color:red;">The program currently has issues running.
+This project has been abondon due to updated workflow that allows to easily do this.
+In the future, this project will be
+focused on calculating the area and projecting solids.</p>

 <br>
 <h3>Demo of a 3d Viewer with axis controls</h3>